himaipriya/capstone_udacity/README.md

 # Casting-Agency-Specifications

 ## Casting Agency project
-The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
+The Casting Agency models a company that is responsible for creating movies and managing actor for the created movies.

 Models: